BastienFaivre/katacoda-scenarios/scenario/step6.md

 Caches are stored for 7 days, and if you reach the max capacity of storage caches will be evicted based on how often they are used.

 `actions/cache@v3` outputs a boolean value that indicates if there was a cache hit or miss.
-We can use this output to skip the dependency installation step completely if we have a cache miss.
+We can use this output to skip the dependency installation step completely if we have a cache hit.
 We can accesses the output value using the `id` we defined for the cache step.
 Edit the `Install dependencies` step to look like this,

 ```yaml